latex3/latex3.github.io/_posts/2024-06-15-issue39-of-latex2e-released.md

 Both issues have been corrected in patch level 1.

 It is worthwhile to note that both could have been identified beforehand by using the `latex-dev` release.
-We try to test as much as we can to avoid the need for  patch releases, but compared to our user base of millions we are just a tiny group.
-So please consider running our own documents and projects regularly with a `latex-dev` release and alert us if you identify any degression (see previous LaTeX newsletter on how to set this up).
+We try to test as much as we can to avoid the need for  patch releases, but compared to our user base of millions, we are just a tiny group.
+So please consider running your own documents and projects regularly with a `latex-dev` release and alert us if you identify any regression (see the previous LaTeX newsletter on how to set this up).

 Enjoy Frank